 Few groups of shrubs create such a floral impact in the landscape from mid to late summer, as do Hydrangeas.
 They are reliable, easily grown, and tolerant of sun or light shade and can be grown as individual specimens or massed in formal or informal groups.
 The large bold flowerheads can also be enjoyed indoors in cut arrangements.
 Bold attractive foliage frequently enhances the floral display and extends seasonal ornamental interest.
 Two North American native species, the Oakleaf Hydrangea (H. quercifolia) and the Smooth Hydrangea (H. arborescens) are represented by several outstanding selections with the strikingly shaped foliage of the Oakleaf Hydrangea assuming beautiful fall colorations.>Hydrangea Varieties

 Spectacular, breathtaking spring blooms qualify Magnolias as aristocrats of the landscape.
 We offer the finest new introductions, including many from North American hybridizers, plus a choice selection of time proven classics.
 In addition to their beautiful flower forms and colors, many varieties are also fragrant.
-We grow all of our Magnolia on their own roots.
+Our Magnolia are grown on their own roots.
 Plant a Magnolia and watch the gorgeous floral display unfold each spring!>Magnolia Varieties

 Enjoy fresh cut blooms right from the garden!
 Experiment and have fun: store-bought blooms need to withstand storage and shipping, but home gardeners can use almost any flower for bouquets.

 We are happy to offer our customers new plant varieties including many that are exclusive to Song Sparrow or rare and hard to find.
-Our selections are based upon many outstanding features including flowers, foliage, form, and extended seasonal interest, combined with ease of culture.
-We hope you enjoy these new plant selections!>New in 2015 Varieties
+We chose new plants for both beauty and good growing traits.>New Plants for 2017 Varieties

 Evergreens in the garden offer year-round color and beauty, create structure and a sense of permanence, and provide beautiful texture from a variety of foliage.